 The Underlying Difference Between Hemp Oil and CBD Oil

-Knowing the difference between hemp oil and CBD oil ensures that patients and health enthusiasts get the best possible product for their specific needs.
+Knowing the difference between hemp oil and CBD oil is vitally important because their use varies drastically.
 This post from Lift Cannabis News clears the air on the key differences between the two products, in an easy to understand way.

-Cannabidiol (also known as CBD) is one of the most vital components of marijuana, and it seems to hold the answer to a wide array of medical problems.
+Cannabidiol (also known as CBD) is one of the most vital components of marijuana, and many studies are now showing that it's an important component to supporting a wide array of medical problems.
 But because it’s derived from cannabis, oil that contains CBD is often confused with hemp oil.
 Both come from the same plant, contain components sought after for their healthful properties and have established themselves as useful products—albeit for vastly different reasons.

 These differences are especially important for consumers who may think that both oils provide the same things.
 Confusing regulations regarding labelling mean that some producers might describe products as medicinal when their effects haven’t actually been proven, furthering these misconceptions.

 Knowing the key differences between the two will help users better discern what to look for when shopping and to know whether they want to add these products to their health regimen.

 CBD oil is extracted from the stalks, leaves and buds of hemp plants.
 Typically, strains are chosen that are known to have higher CBD levels in order to maximize the potency of the end product.